HCL-TECH-SOFTWARE/connections-doc/v8/admin/install/t_install_console-mode.md

     2. Select a **Database type** from one of the following options:

-        If installing on Windows, Linux, or AIX:
+        If installing on Windows or Linux:

         -   IBM DB2 Universal Database™
         -   Oracle Enterprise Edition